daattali/beautiful-jekyll/_posts/2022-05-29-criss-cross-ai-2.md

 | 75%   |      37.00000 |
 | max   |      50.00000 |

-(Again, this is using 'Florent's variant' rules as outllined above, and is not comparable to scores in the real game.)

 ## Summary

 Not _too_ bad, but still, not human level, as our analog winning scores were hovering around 40...
-Next up: a new apporach -- with the official rules!
+(Again, this is using 'Florent's variant' rules as [outlined above](#anecdote), and is not comparable to scores in the **real** game.)
+Next up: recursion!